Original Cast Album: Co-Op: Critical reception

-Season three itself received a 100% from Rotten Tomatoes based on the 23 reviews from critics.
+Season three itself received a 100% approval rating from Rotten Tomatoes based on the 23 reviews from critics.
 The consensus reads, "Incisively critical of the genre and equally delighted by its subjects, Documentary Now! nails mockumentary under the deft direction of Rhys Thomas and Alex Buono."

 The episode received widespread critical acclaim for its wit and pure invention.
-Esquire magazine raved writing, "Original Cast Recording: Co-op" may be the best episode of the faux-documentary TV series yet".
+Esquire magazine raved writing, "Original Cast Recording: Co-Op" may be the best episode of the faux-documentary TV series yet".
 NPR praised the episode for its attention to detail, "There's also fine attention to detail, period and otherwise: the haircuts, the clothes, it's all very '70s.
 And the intense way that theatrical performers look when they're cutting a record — enunciating perfectly while staring wide-eyed, conducting with one hand, or putting a finger to an ear — is familiar to anyone who's ever seen a recording session documented."